chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 ```

 However, such automatic conversion works only if fields of different types have
-the exact same names.
+the _exact_ same names.
 So, if data types have different prefixes, you need to
-write mapping between fields explicitly.
+write a mapping between fields explicitly.
 But if you decide not to add prefixes
 for the field names, some pieces of your code that do something else besides
 mere conversion between data types, can become less readable if you use
 `RecordWildCards` in them.